Sequential Competitive Facility Location: Exact and Approximate Algorithms: Introduction

-\emph{Focus of the Paper}: We investigate the general problem of sequential CFLP with probabilistic customer choice.
-Our goal is to derive exact and approximate formulations, as well as solution approaches that achieve high computational efficiency for solving instances with practical sizes.
-In the ensuing bilevel model, both the upper- and lower-level problems are MINLPs, respectively solved by the leader and the follower.
-We recast the bilevel program as a single-level MINLP and derive two classes of valid inequalities to solve the reformulation exactly.
-In addition, we propose an alternative algorithm to solve the model approximately and show that this algorithm admits a constant approximation guarantee.
+In this paper, we investigate sequential CFLP with probabilistic customer choice following the MNL setting.
+Our goal is to derive exact and approximate formulations, and solution approaches that achieve high computational efficiency for solving instances with real-world problem sizes.
+In the ensuing bilevel model, both the upper- and lower-level problems (for the leader and the follower, respectively) are MINLPs given MNL-based customer demand.
+We recast the bilevel program as an equivalent single-level MINLP and derive two classes of valid inequalities to solve the reformulation exactly.
+We also propose an alternative algorithm to solve the model approximately and show that this algorithm admits a constant approximation guarantee.
+In Appendix~\ref{sec:extension:outside}, we extend the CFLP model to take into account outside competitors, in addition to the leader and the follower.